thautwarm/RSolve/README.md

 will produce a feasible solution because symbol `a` can only hold one value.

 When do we need a solver?
-For instance, type checking.
+For instance, type checking&inference.

 In this case, we need type checking environments to represent the checking states: